 To run virus update and malware definitions manually:

 Update-MpSignature -UpdateSource FileShares

-To perform antivirus scanning of system use Start-MpScan cmdlet.
-With ScanType argument, you can choose one of three scan modes:
+To perform an antivirus scanning of your computer, use the Start-MpScan cmdlet.
+With the ScanType argument, you can choose one of three scan modes:

-- FullScan — scan is performed for all files on your computer, as well as the system registry and current apps running
+- FullScan — scan is performed for all files on your computer, as well as the system registry and currently running apps;

-- CustomScan — user selects the folders and drives to be scanned.
+- CustomScan — user selects the folders and drives to scan.

 Start-MpScan -ScanType CustomScan -ScanPath ”C:\Program Files”

 All Defender module cmdlets can be performed both for the local and remote computers.
-To connect to remote computer you need to use CimSession option.
-For example, to get the date of the last scan from the remote computer with hostname lnd_wks21 run the following commands (WimRM must be enabled):
+To connect to a remote computer, you need to use the CimSession option.
+For example, to get the date of the last scan from the remote computer with hostname lnd_wks21, run the following commands (WinRM must be enabled):

 If you want to disable Defender real-time protection:

 To completely disable Windows Defender on a computer, use the command: